ellakoa/postcard-poem/content/posts/the-grand-shaft.md

   With each twist and turn I hear the comradely and the fear

-  I chant as I climb
+  I find myself counting as I climb
   202 steps, each staircase, each time.
 alignPoemLeft: false
 removePostcardPadding: false